- Background on the problem with SG payments

 - Query closed

 During its investigation, the ATO will keep you updated about the progress of your case by letter, email or via your myGov account.
-For a detailed explanation of this process, see the ATO’s unpaid super website.
+For a detailed explanation of this process, see the ATO’s Unpaid super webpage.

-As part of the investigation process, employees need to provide detailed information to the ATO, including documents proving you had a formal ‘employment relationship’ with your employer.
-As noted above, the use of sham contracting arrangements by employers is one way they avoid paying their SG obligations.
-The ATO will not pursue such cases on an employee’s behalf.
+As part of the ATO’s investigation process, you will need to provide detailed information, including documents proving you had a formal ‘employment relationship’ with your employer.

-For the 2015/2016 year, the ATO reported it had finalised 76% of employee notifications (EN) within four months and 100% within 12 months.
-The ATO does not disclose how many of these notifications involved successful payment of SG obligations by the non-compliant employers.
+Be prepared for a wait, however, as an ATO investigation takes time.
+For the 2015/2016 year, the ATO reported it had finalised 76% of employee notifications within four months and 100% within 12 months.

-Note: If your employer fails to provide the necessary information by the deadline, the ATO may need to go to court to obtain it, which can take a very long time.
+If your employer fails to provide the necessary information by the ATO’s deadline, the regulator may need to go to court to obtain it, which can take a very long time.

 Why doesn’t the ATO get my super money for me?

-Just because your employer has not paid up your SG entitlements does not mean the ATO will automatically be able to get your money for you.
-The ATO 2015/16 Annual Report noted there were 10,761 SG complaints that led to a super liability being raised against an employer, but in 4,120 cases there was no result.
+Just because your employer has not paid up your SG entitlements does not mean the ATO will automatically get your money for you.

-According to the ATO’s website, the ATO will not recover your unpaid super entitlements if:
+According to the ATO’s website, it will not recover your unpaid super entitlements if: